GGEDeveloper/aligeko/docs/development/taskmaster.md

 - **MCP Tool:** `initialize_project`
 - **CLI Command:** `task-master init [options]`
-- **Description:** Sets up the basic Taskmaster file structure and configuration in the current directory for a new project.
+- **Description:** Set up the basic Taskmaster file structure and configuration in the current directory for a new project.
 - **Key Options:**
-  - Project name/description/version
-  - Skip installation flag
-  - Add shell aliases
+  - `--name <name>`: Set the name for your project.
+  - `--description <text>`: Provide a brief description for your project.
+  - `--version <version>`: Set the initial version for your project, e.g., '0.1.0'.
-  - Use default settings without prompts
+  - `-y, --yes`: Initialize Taskmaster quickly using default settings without interactive prompts.
-- **Usage:** Run once at the beginning of a new project to create the Task Master directory structure and configuration files.
-- **Important:** After initialization, you must parse a PRD to generate tasks.
+- **Important:** Once complete, you must parse a PRD to generate tasks.
+There will be no task files until then.

 ### Parse PRD

 - **MCP Tool:** `parse_prd`
 - **CLI Command:** `task-master parse-prd [file] [options]`
-- **Description:** Parses a Product Requirements Document or text file to automatically generate an initial set of tasks.
+- **Description:** Parse a Product Requirements Document (PRD) to automatically generate an initial set of tasks.
 - **Key Options:**
-  - Input file path
-  - Output file location
+  - `[file]` or `-i, --input <file>`: Path to your PRD file.
+  - `-o, --output <file>`: Specify where to save the generated 'tasks.json' file.
-  - Number of top-level tasks to generate
+  - `-n, --num-tasks <number>`: Approximate number of top-level tasks to generate.
-  - Force overwrite of existing tasks
-- **Usage:** Bootstraps a project from an existing requirements document, generating structured tasks from text.
-- **Notes:** Task Master adheres to specified requirements in the PRD while filling gaps where the PRD isn't fully detailed.
+  - `-f, --force`: Overwrite an existing 'tasks.json' without asking for confirmation.

 ## AI Model Configuration